Noah Carl

-Noah Carl is a British sociologist and intelligence researcher.
+Noah Carl is a British researcher who co-owns the Daily Sceptic blog.
 He was investigated and subsequently dismissed from his position as a Toby Jackman Newton Trust Research Fellow at St Edmund's College, Cambridge after over 500 academics signed a letter repudiating his research and public stance on race and intelligence, calling it "ethically suspect and methodologically flawed", and stating their concern that "racist pseudoscience is being legitimised through association with the University of Cambridge."
 An investigation by the college concluded that Carl's work was "poor scholarship" which violated standards of academic integrity, and that Carl had collaborated with right-wing extremists.
-Some newspaper columnists criticised the decision to dismiss Carl as an attack on academic freedom.
-Others questioned whether St Edmund's had failed to properly vet him before he was hired in the first place.

-Biography
+Career

-Carl received a BA in Human Sciences, an MSc in Sociology and a DPhil in Sociology from the University of Oxford.
+Carl received a BA in Human Sciences, an MSc in sociology and a DPhil in Sociology from the University of Oxford.
 His DPhil thesis was titled Cognitive ability and socio-political beliefs and attitudes.
 Prior to his appointment to the St Edmund's College, Cambridge fellowship, Carl received media attention for papers on the link between artistic tastes and views on Brexit, the reasons why London pubs are disappearing, and a study for Adam Smith Institute which found that conservatives were heavily underrepresented among academics at British universities.
 Additionally, he was in the news for a study on the relationship between intelligence and trust in other members of society.

-His work has been published in academic journals such as Intelligence, the Journal of Biosocial Science, the British Journal of Sociology.
-He is the second most prolific contributor to Open Quantitative Sociology & Political Science, an online journal that has been described in the New Statesman as a "pseudo-science factory-farm", and he has contributed to Mankind Quarterly, which is described as a white supremacist journal.
+His work has been published in academic journals such as Intelligence, the Journal of Biosocial Science, the British Journal of Sociology, as well as Mankind Quarterly, which is commonly described as a white supremacist journal.
+As of 2018, he was the second most prolific contributor to OpenPsych, an online publisher that has been described in the New Statesman as a "pseudo-science factory-farm".
 According to an article in the New Statesman from February 2018, Carl had also published two papers on whether larger Muslim populations make terrorism more likely and one suggesting that British stereotypes about immigrants are "largely accurate".
 In relation to the latter article, the New Statesman quoted Dr. Niko Yiannakoulias of McMaster University as commenting: "It is never OK to publish research this bad, even in an inconsequential online journal."

-Carl has spoken twice at the London Conference on Intelligence, a private conference on human intelligence at which some attendees presented papers on race and intelligence and eugenics.
+Carl has spoken twice at the London Conference on Intelligence, a "conference on race, intelligence and eugenics which in the past has been covertly held at University College London."
 He was one of 15 attendees to collaborate on a letter defending the conference following media coverage.
 The letter was published in the journal Intelligence in September 2018.